 The most significant impact of otter trawls is on the biological community (Rijnsdorp et al., 2020).
 Direct mortality due to otter trawling is considerable but has been found to be lower than that caused by beam trawling for a number of burrowing species (Bergman and Van Santbrink, 2000).
-While otter trawls have a lesser impact on the biological community than other gears such as beam trawls or scallop dredges (Collie et al., 2000; Hiddink et al., 2017), in terms of number of vessels, the otter trawl fleet is considerably larger than other demersal trawl fleets and therefore likely to have a larger impact compared with other demersal trawls such as beam trawls and fly shooting (also known as Scottish seining (Rijnsdorp et al., 2020).
+While otter trawls have a lesser impact on the biological community than other gears such as beam trawls or scallop dredges (Collie et al., 2000; Hiddink et al., 2017), in terms of number of vessels, the otter trawl fleet is considerably larger than other demersal trawl fleets and therefore likely to have a larger impact compared with other demersal trawls such as beam trawls and fly shooting (also known as Scottish seining) (Rijnsdorp et al., 2020).
+Indeed, Pitcher et al. (2022) found otter trawling to be the most widespread and greatest contributor to cumulative decline of relative benthic status of sedimentary habitats in the study's global meta-analyses of 24 regions.

-Otter trawls have been found to remove an average of around 6% of faunal biomass per pass (Hiddink et al., 2017) with the first trawl pass having the most significant impact (Hiddink et al., 2006).
+Otter trawls have been found to remove an average of around 6 % of faunal biomass per pass (Hiddink et al., 2017) with the first trawl pass having the most significant impact (Hiddink et al., 2006).
 Large sessile fauna (for example erect sponges, fan corals, hydroids, erect bryozoans) are particularly susceptible to damage, with otter trawling in coarse sediments resulting in considerably reduced abundances of these fauna (Humborstad et al., 2004; Rijnsdorp et al., 2018).
 Such erect fauna play an important role in biological communities with recruitment and reproductive success of species such as scallops heavily influenced by availability of suitable settlement habitat (Brand, 2006; Beukers-Stewart and Beukers-Stewart, 2009); for example, scallop spat are shown to attach primarily to three dimensional structures such as upright taxa including macroalgae, bryozoans, hydroids and live and dead maerl (Paul, 1981; Minchin, 1992; Bradshaw et al., 2001; Kamenos et al., 2004).

 In a laboratory experiment, Gilkinson et al. (1998) demonstrated that smaller bodysized fauna (10 to 15 mm bivalves) are less susceptible to physical damage, as they are pushed aside by the pressure wave generated by the passing trawl, yet displacement was apparent for all bivalves.
-While the majority of infauna is capable of reburying following the displacement (Tillin, 2022), it could increase susceptibility to predation if unable to rebury sufficiently quickly (Gilkinson et al., 1998).
+While the majority of infauna is capable of reburying following the displacement (Tillin and Watson, 2023), it could increase susceptibility to predation if unable to rebury sufficiently quickly (Gilkinson et al., 1998).
 Otter trawling can therefore reduce biomass, species richness and diversity, as well as change the community structure in fished verses unfished areas (Ball et al., 2000; Kaiser et al., 2002).
 However, this may vary with habitat type as shown by a metaanalysis by (Kaiser et al., 2006) which found an initial impact from otter trawling on benthic communities in muddy sand and mud habitats but not sand habitats, although they did note some evidence of a small, delayed effect suggesting initial impacts may not capture the full extent of impacts to the biological community.